Sustainability Reporting Initiative

+The Corporation’s facilities and projects are exposed to various hazards that are expected to increase in the future under various climate scenarios.
 The Corporation carefully manages physical risks, including preparing for, and responding to, extreme weather events through activities such as proactive route selection, asset hardening, regular maintenance, and insurance.
 The Corporation follows regulated engineering codes, evaluates ways to create greater system reliability and resiliency and, where appropriate, submits regulatory applications for capital expenditures aimed at creating greater system reliability and resiliency.
-When planning for capital investment or acquiring assets, we consider site-specific climate and weather factors, such as flood plain mapping and extreme weather history.
+When planning for capital investments or asset acquisitions, we consider site-specific climate and weather factors, such as flood plain mapping and extreme weather history.
 Prevention activities include wildfire management plans and vegetation management at electricity transmission and distribution sites.
 The Corporation maintains in-depth emergency response measures for extreme weather events.
 Despite all the measures in place to prepare for and respond to extreme weather events, there is no assurance that there would be no consequences on the Corporation’s revenues and profitability.

 Although our facilities do not generate waste directly from their operation, we nonetheless have protocols in place to deal with typical waste generation (i.e. domestic garbage, recycling, metal scraps, used oil recycling).
 Operators at our facilities sort waste to be sent to recycling facilities or disposal depending on the geographic location and availability of services in that jurisdiction.

 Our office staff also plays a role in reducing our environmental footprint.
-Each of our offices have recycling available and some have more comprehensive programs.
+Each of our offices have recycling available and some have more comprehensive programs depending on their locality.
 Internal initiatives help communicate the importance of recycling and waste reduction initiatives such as a central recycling station that was implemented in 2019 in our Vancouver office.
-In an effort to reduce disposables, Innergex provided every office employee with a reusable glass lunch container in 2019 to transport food items thus cutting down on packaging waste.
-We are currently developing a waste reduction strategy for all our generating facilities and office locations.